Trust Account Rules and Regulations For Attorneys

 1. What is a Trust Account?

-A trust account is a separate account that is used to hold client funds.
+A trust account is a separate account that is used to hold client's funds.
 These funds may include money for retainers, settlements, or other fees.
-The purpose of a trust account is to ensure that client funds are kept separate from the law firm's operating account.
+Trust accounts are specifically designed for safekeeping funds belonging to clients.

 How Do the Different Types of Trust Accounts Fit Into Each State’s Rules & Regulations?